1. Make a plan

 4. Set a timeline

-Setting your budget will help you decide an appropriate timeline for going all-electric.
-This might vary from a few months to several years.
+Your available budget will help you decide a timeline for going all-electric.
+This might vary from a few months to several years, depending on what appliances you have and your other household needs.
 If you can afford the upfront out-of-pocket costs or loan repayments after rebates or incentives, you can get started right away.

 Don't forget that you can channel savings from your first gas to electric upgrade into financing the next one – and so on.